ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/postgres/index.md

    ![Select destination database](./images/select-destination-db.jpg)

-7. You can select the tables you want to replicate from the source PostgreSQL database.
+7. You can select the tables you want to replicate from the source Postgres database.
 While selecting the tables, you can also choose to rename the tables in the destination ClickHouse database as well as exclude specific columns.

    :::warning